jpreecedev/developerhandbook/src/content/blog/passport.js/node-express-passport-authentication-mini-series/index.md

 ---
-layout: post
 title: Build an authentication system using Node.js, Express, and Passport.js
 description: We take a deep-dive look at how to use Node, Express, Passport and JWT to secure your website with using login and registration pages, including role based authorisation
-date: 2019-10-04
+pubDate: 2019-10-04
-categories: ['Passport.js', 'passport-authentication-series']
+categories: ["Passport.js", "passport-authentication-series"]
 seriesTitle: Comprehensive Passport.js Mini-Series
-group: 'Software Development'
+group: "Software Development"
-featuredImage: './passportjs-authentication-authorisation.png'
+heroImage: /assets/passportjs-authentication-authorisation.png
 ---

 Welcome to our mini-series on _Authentication using Node.js, Express, and Passport.js_.
 This comprehensive series is designed to teach you everything you need to know, as well as give you all the code required, to add authentication and authorisation to your existing website, or for a new-build from-scratch project.